 Contiguous

 Dorling (2011) presents the three methods for creating contiguous cartograms.
-John Hunter and Johnathan Young (1968), and Durham used phsyical accretion models, arranging wooden tiles by hand.
-Tobler (1973) used a computer programs.
+John Hunter and Johnathan Young (1968), and Durham used physical accretion models, arranging wooden tiles by hand.
+Tobler (1973) used a computer program.
 Skoda and Robertson (1972) developed a mechanical model utilising steel ball bearings.

 Cartograms keep spatial relationships of neighbours intact by preserving borders when adjusting sizes.
-Tobler’s Conformal mapping means to preserve angles locally so that the shapes of very small areas on a traditional map and a cartogram would be similar From a computer graphics perspective it is a problem of ‘map deformation’ to account for the value assigned to each area.
+Tobler’s Conformal mapping means to preserve angles locally so that the shapes of very small areas on a traditional map and a cartogram would be similar.
+From a computer graphics perspective, it is a problem of ‘map deformation’ to account for the value assigned to each area.
 Min Ouyang and Revesz (2000) discuss their implementation of three methods for creating value-by-area cartograms.

 Their intention is to allow the map space to highlight the distribution of the variable.
 However a reader may have to know the difference between initial geography and new layout given by a cartogram, to be able to recognise the significant changes.